BrayanGuti/Barba-Negra/README.md

     npm run dev
     ```

-    Navigate to `http://localhost:4321` in your browser to see the application in action.
+    Navigate to `http://localhost:5173` in your browser to see the application in action.

 ## 🖥️ Usage

-- **Booking Appointments:** Visit the `Reservations` page to view available times and book your haircut.
+- **Booking Appointments:** Visit the `Servicios` page to view available times and book your haircut.
 - **Shopping for Products:** Browse the `Products` section to find and purchase your favorite hair care items.

-## 🎨 Styling

-Custom CSS is used to ensure a polished look and feel.
-For styling modifications, refer to the `src/styles` directory.